jtroussard/treematic/README.md

 ### 1.0.0

-Initial production release of Tree Meh directory tree copy utility.
+Initial production release of Treematic directory tree copy utility.

 ## Development Setup

-To work on the Tree-Meh extension on your local machine, follow these steps:
+To work on the Treematic extension on your local machine, follow these steps:

 1. **Clone the Repository**:
 Open a terminal and navigate to the directory where you want to clone the extension's repository.
 Then, run the following command:

-`git clone git@github.com:jtroussard/tree-meh.git`
+`git clone git@github.com:jtroussard/treematic.git`

 2. **Navigate to the Extension's Directory**:
 Change your working directory to the newly cloned repository:

-`cd tree-meh`
+`cd treematic`

 3. **Install Dependencies**:
 Use npm to install the required dependencies for the extension.
 Run the following command: